Docetaxel: Side effects

 Docetaxel is a cytotoxic chemotherapeutic agent.
 As with all chemotherapy, adverse effects are common, and many side effects have been documented.
 Because docetaxel is a cell-cycle-specific agent, it is cytotoxic to all dividing cells in the body.
 This includes tumour cells as well as hair follicles, bone marrow and other germ cells.
 For this reason, common chemotherapy side effects such as hair loss occur; sometimes this can be permanent.
 North west France are conducting a survey to establish exactly how many people are affected in this way.
 Independent studies show it could be as high as 6.3%, which puts it in the 'common and frequent' classification.

 Haematological adverse effects include neutropenia (95.5%), anaemia (90.4%), febrile neutropenia (11.0%) and thrombocytopenia (8.0%).
 Deaths due to toxicity accounted for 1.7% of the 2045 patients, and incidence was increased (9.8%) in patients with elevated baseline liver function tests (liver dysfunction).

+The use of docetaxel during chemotherapy, especially when given weekly, may lead to complications with the lacrimal drainage system.
+The mechanism for this problem seems to be secretion of docetaxel by the lacrimal gland which can then cause stenosis, or narrowing, of the punctum and canalicular outflow system.
+In most cases the primary symptoms is epiphora or tearing.
+When treated early most patients can avoid the need for surgery, but some cases the only cure is a conjunctivodacryocystorhinostomy in which a glass tube is placed to bypass the tear duct.

 Taxane-induced pneumotoxicity is rare.
 However, 1–5% of patients taking docetaxel may develop severe pneumotoxicity.
 Patients may develop exertional breathlessness and desaturation which needs to be detected early.
 Chest X-Ray may show bilateral opacities and High Resolution CT chest may reveal Organizing Pneumonia (OP) pattern or Non-Specific Organizing Pneumonia (NSIP) pattern or a combination.
 Docetaxel-induced DPLD is a fatal adverse effect, which can be managed by the cessation of the drug and starting on steroids in adequate doses.

 Observations of severe side effects in the above 40 phase II and phase III studies were also recorded.

 Many more side effects have been reported for conjunctive and adjuvant treatment with docetaxel as well as rare post-marketing events.